SeimiNomore/jlc-portfolio/README.md

-# JL Chrisitian

-Minimalistic theme is based on gh-pages minimal theme, with navigation in the sidebar and super amazing features.
-Wanna see it in action?
-You can view a live demo at [Minimalistic](https://vaibhavvikas.github.io/jekyll-theme-minimalistic/).

 # Introduction
 This is a portfolio of my artworks in the form of [Case Studies] the works you will see here may very between Graphics Design, Digital Design, Ux/Ui, Charcter Develoopment, and Product development.
 Please take the time to the review the works that I’ve shown here, Some are apart of projects I worked on and others are from my own curiosity, The projects are compartmentalized the help the the viewer to understand the wide range of works in my porfilio.
 I will be updating this priodicaly.